 Determining the Value of Pain and Suffering in a Personal Injury Claim

 Whether or not your claim involves recovering damages for pain and suffering comes down to the severity of the accident and your injuries.
 Catastrophic injuries such as permanent disability or disfigurement are more likely to be awarded compensation for pain and suffering.

 The sum of your medical bills is typically multiplied by 1.5-4 to calculate pain and suffering, but that is not always the case.
 The best way to determine if your case’s value will involve pain and suffering is to contact our injury attorney in Naples, Fort Myers, and Atlanta, GA.

 Contact Our Accident Attorney in Fort Myers

-If you or a loved one have been injured in an accident in Southwest Florida, please contact our accident attorney at The Kelleher Firm today at (833) 546-3675 for a FREE consultation.
+If you or a loved one have been injured in an accident in Southwest Florida, please contact our accident attorney at Kelleher Law today at (833) 546-3675 for a FREE consultation.
 We serve injured clients in Naples, Fort Myers and surrounding areas of Florida including Cape Coral.